I am a member of the Amazon Associates Program and I will earn a commission from qualifying purchases at no extra cost

 So, here it is.
 Broken down into its FIVE component parts with a recommended basic drill to help improve each part.

 Long, flat and streamlined is the order of the day here.
-A flat and streamlined shape in the water is the most efficient and this shape must be maintained throughout all movements.
+A balanced and streamlined shape in the water is the most efficient, a shape that must remain throughout all movements.

 Common mistake: Hands apart and head position too high.

 Best drill: Push and glide from the poolside.

 The continuous alternating leg kick has to be relaxed, with the kick coming from the hip and the knee and ankle joints relaxed.
 The legs overall provide some propulsion but mainly give balance to the arms.